maemo-leste/maemo-user-guide/source/chapters/clock.rst

 If you want the alarm to run only once, on a specific date, you can select it here.

-If you want it to be recurring, check out the :ref:`Repeat` option below.
+If you want it to be recurring, check out the :ref:`chapters/clock:Repeat` option below.

     |adjust-date|